Skip to content

 Validator concentration: Solana's validator set is large but less spread than Ethereum's.
 A large share of stake sits with a small group of validators.
 This has not caused issues for perp traders, but it is a systemic risk.

-Oracle reliability: Jupiter and Drift both rely heavily on Pyth Network for price feeds.
+Oracle reliability: Jupiter uses Pyth Network for price feeds.
+Drift also used Pyth before it went offline.
 A Pyth malfunction or delay could cause bad liquidations or wrong fills.
 Pyth has been reliable.
 But oracle risk is real.

-Smart contract risk: All Solana perp DEXes are smart contracts that could have bugs.
-Mango Markets' $114 million exploit in October 2022 showed that even audited protocols on Solana can be hacked.
-Jupiter, Drift, and others have had broad audits and bug bounty programs.
-But risk is never zero.
+Smart contract risk: All Solana perp DEXes are smart contracts that could have bugs, and audits do not remove the risk.
+Mango Markets' $114 million exploit in October 2022 showed that audited Solana protocols can be hacked, and Drift's April 2026 exploit proved it again at larger scale: roughly $285 million taken by social-engineering admin signers rather than through a code bug.
+Jupiter and others have broad audits and bug bounty programs.
+Risk is never zero.

 Which Solana Perp DEX Should You Use